Do Insects Have Blood?

 What is hemolymph in insects?

 Hemolymph is a fluid that is part of the circulatory system of insects.
 It can also be found in some other invertebrate animals, such as arthropods and mollusks.
-Although insects do not have blood, hemolymph is a fluid which is analogous to it.
-Although it does not transport the same exact elements as in the case of vertebrates, it fulfills very similar important important functions in the insect's body.
+Although insects do not have blood, hemolymph is a fluid that is analogous to it.
+Although it does not transport the same exact elements as in the case of vertebrates, it fulfills very similar important functions in the insect's body, such as transporting nutrients and hormones.

 Do insects have hearts?